zachpmanson/notes/notes/Posts/Fixing Lightspeed Ramming.md

+---
+tags:
+  - posts
+date: 2025-10-01
+---

 The lightspeed ram in The Last Jedi is incredible but it does break the world.

-It is such a devastating attack that it's sorta crazy nobody in-universe has tried it before, especially given the existence of autonomous robots that can operate ships.
+It is such a devastating attack that it's crazy nobody in-universe has tried it before, especially given the existence of autonomous robots that can operate ships.
 The film provides no counter to this attack.
 It's not unreasonable to wonder what kind of impact this style of attack could have had on the Death Star.

 ![[HoldoManeuver.png]]

-The Last Jedi doesn't provide any explanation for why this has never been tried before.
-The Rise of Skywalker attempts to explain it, stating that the "Holdo Maneuver" was "one in a million".
+The Last Jedi film doesn't provide any explanation for why this has never been tried before.
+The novelisation has an explanation, stating the the Raddus has experimental shields allowing it to do this, but this is not in the text of the film at all.
+Further, it is contradicted in The Rise of Skywalker's attempted explanation which states that the "Holdo Maneuver" was "one in a million".
 That explanation feels unsatisfactory to me, because it mean that Holdo either:

 1. was extremely lucky and noticed that the conditions were just right for it to work so went for it
 2. was risking everything when the attack was extremely unlikely to work